Logiqx/gps-details/docs/devices/garmin/activities/driving-2024-06-30/README.md

 #### Stand Up Paddling

+- There is some evidence of filtering being applied to the positional data, although not as much as the cycling activity.
 - The recorded speeds clearly lag behind the positional data and are heavily filtered, which will be to cope with the paddling action.
 - It's clear that the speed data from the stand up paddling activity is unsuitable for activities such as speedsurfing.

 #### Windsurfing

-- It looks like the positional data hasn't been filtered (unlike the cycling activity)
+- It looks like the positional data hasn't been filtered, unlike the cycling activity.
   - It's worth noting that some data points do not update the latitude and longitude, resulting artefacts in position-derived speeds.
 - It appears that the speed data is the Doppler-derived speed, correlating closely with the benchmark devices; 1Hz and 5 Hz Motions.